PaloAltoNetworks/gridmeld/doc/admin-guide.rst

 Security Group Tag (SGT) can be pushed by MineMeld to PAN-OS as ``registered-ip`` objects representing an IP-SGT mapping.
 The objects can then be used to configure Dynamic Address Groups (DAGs) for security policy enforcement.
-PAN-OS 9.0 (currently in beta) has been enhanced to update DAGs immediately, compared to a delay of up to 60 seconds in previous versions, and ``registed-ip`` object capacity has been increased.
+PAN-OS 9.0 has been enhanced to update DAGs immediately, compared to a delay of up to 60 seconds in previous versions, and ``registed-ip`` object capacity has been increased.

 ``gridmeld`` is non-blocking (using
 `asyncio <https://docs.python.org/3/library/asyncio.html>`_)